nikhilchoudhry/nJira/README.md

 ```

 ## Getting Started
-You should have an account in the JIRA instance to query its data.
-You can use the same log-in credentials that you use on your JIRA website.
+You should have an account in the Jira instance to query its data.
+You can use the same log-in credentials that you use on your Jira website.

-Assuming your JIRA credentials are as follows
+Assuming your Jira credentials are as follows

-  * JIRA Environment (web link): https://issues.apache.org/jira
+  * Jira Environment (web link): https://issues.apache.org/jira
-  * JIRA Username: jiraTestUser
+  * Jira Username: jiraTestUser
-  * JIRA Password: jiraTestPwd
+  * Jira Password: jiraTestPwd

-### Authenticate in JIRA using the following command:
+### Authenticate in Jira using the following command:
 ```{r}
 jira.login(jira.env = "https://issues.apache.org/jira", jira.user = "jiraTestUser", jira.pwd = "jiraTestPwd")
 ```
-### Fetch the Metadata of JIRA using the following command:
+### Fetch the Metadata of Jira using the following command:
 ```{r}
 jiraMetadata <- jira.metadata()
 ```

-### Query JIRA tables and fields (lookup via metadata) using the following command:
+### Query Jira tables and fields (lookup via metadata) using the following command:
 ```{r}

 issues <- jira.query(table = "issues", fields = "id AS IssueId, Created, Status, Priority",